Posted by ESPN.com's Matt Mosley

 Jerry Jones spent the entire offseason coveting veteran wide receivers such as Chad Johnson, Anquan Boldin and Williams.
 But two weeks ago, he denied that he was in the market for a wide receiver.
 Would this deal have been done if Romo and rookie running back Felix Jones hadn't been hurt against the Cardinals?
 I think it would have, because Jones was sick of watching T.O. get dominated by no-name cornerbacks.

-Jones hated to give up the first-rounder because he remembers how the trade for Joey Galloway blew up in his face in the late '90s.
+Jones hated to give up the first-rounder because he remembers how the trade for Joey Galloway blew up in his face in 2000.
 But that was a move made in a desperate attempt to win one more Super Bowl with Troy Aikman.
 Williams will now have a chance to grow old (as a football player) with Romo, Jason Witten, Marion Barber and Felix Jones.

 Of course, the trade begs the obvious question, "How will T.O. react?"
 I'm sure he'll say all the right things Wednesday, but we'll see what he thinks when Williams has seven or eight catches and he has three.